c3lang/c3-web/src/content/docs/Language Fundamentals/functions.md

 ### Guidelines on method use

-Methods are customary associated with Object-Oriented programming.
+Methods are customarily associated with object-oriented programming.
 In this style one will often encounter code like `some_object.run_everythin()`.
 C3 is not accommodating to this style, instead one should prefer `task::run_everything(some_object)`.
 Both the standard library and the design of the language instead follows